agilira/iris/docs/IDLE_STRATEGIES_GUIDE.md

 ### Thread Safety
 All idle strategies are designed for single-consumer use (as per Iris architecture) and don't require additional synchronization.

-## Conclusion

-This implementation successfully addresses Gemini's concern about CPU consumption while maintaining the ultra-high performance characteristics of Iris.
-Users can now choose the appropriate trade-off between latency and CPU usage based on their specific requirements.

-The default `ProgressiveIdleStrategy` provides excellent performance for most use cases without requiring manual tuning, while advanced users can fine-tune their configuration for specific requirements.